bakulf/bjira/README.md

 bjira field add "Story Points"
 ```

-Any custom fields added to the list will be shown in the issue report (See `bjira issue`).
+Any custom fields added to the list will be shown in the issue report (See `bjira show`).